tmtsoftware/m1cs-segment-control/README.md

 component CurrentState publishing.
 * Component testing using JUnit and CSW testkit
 * Akka actor testing using JUnit
+* Client project to execute commands and send events to deployed components in an actual runtime environment.

 This project also is used for the M1CS team to gain experience with the STIL Continuous Integration (CI) and BTEs.
 An AWS BTE that includes a Jenkins build and test project: *M1CS_Segment_Control_Test* is provided.